Royal Danish Defence College: History

 The institution was established on May 3, 1830, when Frederick VI of Denmark created the Royal Military College, which was to conduct the training of officers.
 Since 1830, the school has enlisted both army and naval officers, just as the Defence Academy has since 1951 trained the officers of the Air Force.
 In addition, students from the Home Guard, the Armed Forces Health Service and civilians from the Armed Forces are admitted.

 Since 1992, the Defence Academy has been housed at Svanemøllens Barracks in Østerbro.
 Before that, the Defence Academy was located at Østerbrogades Barracks.
 The Defence Academy, as it appears today, was established on January 1, 2001, as part of the 1999 Defence Agreement.
 This led to the merging of a number of institutions.
 In 2014, the three defence officers' schools were also subordinated, so that all officer training in Denmark was then handled by the Defence Academy.

+Location

 The Defence Academy consists of a staff, three defence officer schools, the Defence Language School, the three defence sergeant schools, six institutes and several independent and subordinate centers: